ehiaig/movatc/README.md

 - Although I'm more skilled in backend (Python, PHP) programming, I was able to complete this task in more hours than specified in the document.

 ## Next Steps
+- Get detailed understanding of the platform features.
+This will include list of capabilities we intend to give our bikeshare operator.
+- Create a list of design goals.
+Here we will answer questions like how we intend for bikeshare operator to access these functionalities, how fast can they gain access?
+Does he need to be a registered user to gain access? etc.
+- Scope features into deliverables and estimate timelines for each deliverable.